ChrisMaunder/chrismaunder.github.io/docs/README.md

 <ul>

   <li><b>CodeProject.com</b>: The OG of the software developer communities.
 16M registered members,
-  65,000 full length, high quality articles with code.
+  65,000 full-length, high-quality articles with code.
 Self funded, built and hosted by myself and my team in house.
 An outstanding, self-managed, supportive developer community the likes of which will not be seen again.</li>